billyhansen6/python_code/README.md

 # Python Practice

-Somewhat random Python practice examples.
+Various examples of working with Python code.